GOP's Jim Jordan fails again to win vote to become House speaker and colleagues seek other options

 Ahead of the morning vote, Jordan, the combative Judiciary Committee chairman, made an unusual plea for party unity.

-“We’ve been at this two weeks,” Jordan said at the Capitol, almost daring his colleagues to put forward the alternative proposal.
+“We’ve been at this two weeks,” Jordan said at the Capitol, almost daring his colleagues to put forward the alternative proposal for a temporary speaker.
 “American people deserve to have their government functioning."

 But as the rollcall got underway, the he lost more than he gained, picking up three backers, but facing more detractors.